365 Days (2020 film): Plot

-After a meeting between the Torricelli Sicilian Mafia crime family and black market dealers, Massimo Torricelli watches a beautiful woman on a beach and talks with his father, the mafia boss.
+After a meeting between the Torricelli Sicilian Mafia crime family and black market dealers, Massimo Torricelli watches a beautiful woman named Laura Biel on a beach.
 Suddenly, the dealers shoot Massimo and his father; Massimo survives while his father dies from his injuries.

 Five years later, Massimo is the leader of the Torricelli crime family.
-In Warsaw, Laura Biel is unhappy in her relationship with her boyfriend, Martin.
-Laura celebrates her 29th birthday in Italy with Martin and her friend Olga, but after Martin visits Etna without her, she goes for a walk and runs into Massimo, who kidnaps her.
+In Warsaw, Laura is unhappy in her relationship with her boyfriend, Martin.
+Laura celebrates her birthday in Italy with Martin, where she gets kidnapped by Massimo.

-At his villa, Massimo reveals to Laura that she was the woman at the beach five years ago and that when he was injured, all he could think about was her.
-After searching for years and finally spotting her, he kidnapped her, intending to keep her as a prisoner for 365 days in the hopes that she will fall in love with him.
-He also promises her that he will not touch her intimately without her consent while he is physically and sexually aggressive towards her.
+At his villa, Massimo reveals to Laura who he is and his story.
+He tells her that when he was injured, all he could think about was her.
+After searching for years and finally spotting her, he kidnaps her, intending to keep her as a prisoner for 365 days in the hopes that she will fall in love with him.
+He also promises her that he will not touch her intimately without her consent, even while he is physically and sexually aggressive towards her.

-As they spend time together, Laura teases him and then refuses to have sex with him.
-At a hotel in Rome, she begins to tease him again and he cuffs her to the bed.
-Massimo then makes Laura watch him receive oral sex from another woman.
+As they spend time together, Laura teases him and refuses to have sex with him.
+Later, Massimo cuffs her to the bed and makes Laura watch him receive oral sex from another woman.
 Afterward, he claims he is going to rape her but changes his mind and orders her to get dressed for a club.

-At the club, Laura flaunts herself to Massimo and his friends, angering him.
-When she begins to flirt with a man from the rival mafia family, the man gropes her.
-Massimo draws his weapons and Laura is taken out of the club.
-The following morning, she awakens on a yacht to Massimo and his fellow mafioso, Mario, arguing.
-Massimo confesses that he shot the man's hand who had groped Laura, inciting a war between the two families.
+At the club, Laura flirts with a man from a rival mafia family, who gropes her.
+Massimo draws his weapons, and Laura is taken out of the club.
+The following morning, she awakens on a yacht, where Massimo confesses that he shot the man's hand and incited a gang war between the two families.
 Laura attempts to apologize, but Massimo blames her for the incident.
-They argue and Laura falls into the water and starts to panic.
+They argue, and Laura falls into the water.
 Massimo jumps in to save her.
 When she regains consciousness, he admits he was scared she might not make it and does not want to lose her.
-Laura begins to fellate Massimo and the two engage in sex repeatedly.
+Laura realizes that she has fallen in love with Massimo.
+The two have sex.